Neural networks: training with backpropagation.

 To figure out how to use gradient descent in training a neural network, let's start with the simplest neural network: one input neuron, one hidden layer neuron, and one output neuron.

-To show a more complete picture of what's going on, I've expanded each neuron to show 1) the linear combination of inputs and weights and 2) the activation of this linear combination.
+To show a more complete picture of what's going on, I've expanded each neuron to show 1) the linear combination of inputs and weights and 2) the nonlinear activation of this combination.
 It's easy to see that the forward propagation step is simply a series of functions where the output of one feeds as the input to the next.

 Defining "good" performance in a neural network